feryandi/freeflow/README.md

 Adding DAGs is pretty much the same as normal Airflow.
 Just put it on the `dags/` folder.

 ### Running Airflow
+#### Running Locally
+To run locally, first you have to initialize the Airflow by using the command:

+`python manage.py --env your_env init`

+Then, deploy the Airflow by using:

+`python manage.py --env your_env deploy --type direct`

+Next, run the Airflow as usual by using `airflow webserver` and `airflow scheduler`.

+#### Running on Composer
+Running on Composer doesn't need initialization.
+Just make sure that you already put the needed Composer environment data on your environment configuration, and then run:

+`python manage.py --env your_composer_env deploy --type composer`

+Make sure that you are already authenticated using `gcloud auth application-default login` and that your account have the access to deploy the Composer.

+### Running Tests
+The tests are being divided into two, called: `general` and `dags`.

+#### General Tests
+General tests are tests that are provided by this template to make sure that your script is running smoothly without triggering the red ribbon flag on upper UI.

+This tests includes:
+- DAG checks: name, validity, tasks name.
+- ExternalTaskSensor checks: make sure it doesn't stuck in a stupid way (e.g. wrong DAG name reffered)
+- BigQueryOperator checks: dry run all the queries to make sure no invalid query getting pushed.
+- ... hopefully more

+#### DAGs Tests
+This the tests that user created.
+This basically tests that resides on the `tests/` folder.

+## Disclaimer
+This is heavilly experimental and I do not guarantee anything.
+If you have any issues or feedbacks please put it on this repository issue page.

+Have a great day!